Xwartu/04-Space-Shooter/README.md

 # 04-Space-Shooter

-Rocket and missile asset made by me.
-A lot of other assets will be from Kenny (Shown in video)
+Some assets made by me.
+A lot of other assets will be from Kenny.nl and OpenGameArt (Shown in video)

 Followed video, working version of Space Shooter.
 Thanks for viewing.

+Background music - "TheFatRat - Time Lapse" - Copyright Free artist